rspec/rspec-dev/README.markdown

 After the initial clone you can run `rake git:pull` from the rspec-dev directory to update all of the rspec repos (in repos).

-Run `rake -T` to see the available tasks for dev mode.
+Run `bundle exec rake -T` to see the available tasks for dev mode.

 # Contributing